OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Service AWS IoT Greengrass
 ==========================

-OpenNebula `Marketplace Appliance (FIX LINK) <https://marketplace.opennebula.systems/appliance/placeholder>`_  with preinstalled `AWS IoT Greengrass <https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html>`_ SDK and services to run IoT Core, device, or both.
+OpenNebula `Marketplace Appliance <https://marketplace.opennebula.systems/appliance/13449c22-17c3-46cd-b1bf-7cbec55b504b>`_  with preinstalled `AWS IoT Greengrass <https://aws.amazon.com/greengrass/>`_ SDK and services to run IoT Core, device, or both.

-If no parameters are provided, the appliance boots without any Greengrass services running and user can manage the deployment on his own leveraging all the preinstalled AWS IoT Greengrass SDKs and AWS CLI.
+If no parameters are provided, the appliance boots without any Greengrass services running and the user can manage the deployment on his own leveraging all the preinstalled AWS IoT Greengrass SDKs and AWS CLI.
 The real power is in the :ref:`contextualization <awsgg_context_param>` parameters, which can specify what and how to configure and start in the appliances automatically on first boot.

 .. _awsgg_features:

 .. include:: shared/features.txt
 * Running on CentOS 7 ELRepo LTS kernel.
 * Appliance can report IoT *thing* names of Core and IoT devices via OpenNebula `OneGate service <http://docs.opennebula.org/stable/advanced_components/application_insight/>`_ (if applicable).
-* Instance Greengrass roles: Core, IoT device, combination of both
+* Instance Greengrass roles: Core, IoT device, a combination of both
 * Provision modes of Greengrass entities: **manual** and **automatic**

 .. _awsgg_requirements: